-Are black lung disease claims limited to coal miners?
+Are pneumoconiosis claims limited to coal miners?

 Black lung disease claims are not limited to coal miners.
-If your occupation involves: grinding of mineral carbon or graphite; even working with carbon electrodes – you might also suffer a similar carbon based anthracosis lung disease.
+If your occupation involves: grinding of mineral carbon or graphite; even working with carbon electrodes – you might also suffer a similar carbon based lung scarring disease.